How to Complete Form 940 for Federal Unemployment Taxes

 What You Will Need to Complete Form 940

-Completing Form 940 is not terribly complicated, as long as you know or can get the information required.
+Completing Form 940 is straightforward once you have gathered the information required.
 The only part that might not be clear is the sections relating to the interaction between state unemployment taxes and the federal unemployment program.

 First, you will need information about your company: Employer Identification Number, name, trade name, and address of your company.

-Part 1 of Form 940 requires three responses, regarding state unemployment taxes:
+Part 1 of Form 940 requires three responses concerning state unemployment taxes:

 2. You must also complete Schedule A for Form 940 if you paid wages in a state that is subject to credit reduction (see the explanation above).
 At this writing, only California and the Virgin Islands are subject to credit reduction but check with your state taxing department to be sure.